Compactness of the space of embedded minimal surfaces with free boundary in three-manifolds with nonnegative Ricci curvature and convex boundary: Minimal hypersurfaces with free boundary

 \begin{remark} As noted in \cite{Lawson70}, Proposition 2.8 remains true if $\partial M$ is assumed to be only piecewise smooth and if the interior angle between two smooth boundary pieces is always less than $\pi$. \end{remark}

+From the alternative proof of Lemma 2.4, we actually proved that if $\Omega$ is a connected $n$-manifold with nonnegative Ricci curvature and piecewise smooth boundary $\partial \Omega$, where we can decompose $\partial \Omega=\Gamma_1 \cup \Gamma_2$ with $\Gamma_1$ non-empty and strictly convex with respect to the inward unit normal, and $\Gamma_2$ minimal, then $\Gamma_2$ must be connected.
+The following corollary is an immediate consequence following the arguments in the proof of Theorem 2 in \cite{Lawson70}.

-\begin{corollary} Let $M^n$ be an $n$-dimensional compact Riemannian manifold with nonempty boundary $\partial M$.
-Suppose $M$ has nonnegative Ricci curvature and the boundary $\partial M$ is strictly mean convex with respect to the inward unit normal.
+\begin{corollary} Let $M^n$ be a compact $n$-dimensional Riemannian manifold with nonempty boundary $\partial M$.
+Suppose $M$ has nonnegative Ricci curvature and the boundary $\partial M$ is strictly convex with respect to the inward unit normal.
 Let $\Sigma$ be a properly embedded minimal hypersurface in $M$ with free boundary on $\partial M$.
-If both $\Sigma$ and $M$ are orientable, then $M \setminus \Sigma$ consists of two components $\Omega_1$ and $\Omega_2$, and the homomorphisms
+If both $\Sigma$ and $M$ are orientable, then $\Sigma$ divides $M$ into two connected components $\Omega_1$ and $\Omega_2$. \end{corollary}